justincampbell/dotmusic/README.md

 # Usage

 Just run `dotmusic`, and the `.music` file in your project root will be appended with the current artist, if it doesn't already exist.
-Dotmusic current supports iTunes and Spotify.
+Dotmusic current supports iTunes, Rdio and Spotify.

 You can also run `dotmusic -p` to only print the artist name.